Home Buyer Wishlist: 7 Features Buyers Look For

 2. Open Concept

-Because an open concept floor plan removes the compartmentalization from the home, it's one of the highest wish-list items for buyers.
+Because an open concept floor plan removes the compartmentalization from the home, it's one of the highest new home must haves for buyers.
 An open concept floor often is ideal for families, allowing members to be in different spaces and yet still be able to see one another or converse.
 It's also a must-have to consider if you entertain frequently and prefer an open flow for your guests to mingle uninhibited by walls.

 3. Master En Suite